A fresh start on a floating city could be just a few years away

 For five years, The Seasteading Institute has been conducting research into the potential for permanent, innovative communities – floating at sea.
 We are now able to apply this foundation of knowledge and our network towards an actual design, along with additional efforts to determine specific needs and desires of potential customers, and to select a practical location for what could become the world’s first city at sea.

-- Finishing Phase I – The final product will be a detailed white paper, proving the feasibility – from market demand to safety and to construction costs – of a floating city.
-We estimate the first phase of research to cost between $250,000 and $500,000, and have already received pledges of more than $200,000 for this project.
+- Finishing Phase I – The final product will be a detailed white paper, demonstrating the feasibility – from market demand to safety and to construction costs – of a floating city.
+We estimate the first phase of research to cost between $250,000 and $500,000, and have already received contributions and pledges of more than $200,000 for this project.
 However, we will need more to see the project through to completion, and encourage you to becoming a dues-paying member today.